pandas-dev/pandas/doc/source/10min.rst

 Selection by Position
 ~~~~~~~~~~~~~~~~~~~~~

-See more in :ref:`Selection by Position <indexing.integer>`
+See more in :ref:`Selection by Position <indexing.integer>`.

-Select via the position of the passed integers
+Select via the position of the passed integers:

 .. ipython:: python

    df.iloc[3]

-By integer slices, acting similar to numpy/python
+By integer slices, acting similar to numpy/python:

 .. ipython:: python

    df.iloc[3:5,0:2]

-By lists of integer position locations, similar to the numpy/python style
+By lists of integer position locations, similar to the numpy/python style:

 .. ipython:: python

    df.iloc[[1,2,4],[0,2]]

-For slicing rows explicitly
+For slicing rows explicitly:

 .. ipython:: python

    df.iloc[1:3,:]

-For slicing columns explicitly
+For slicing columns explicitly:

 .. ipython:: python

    df.iloc[:,1:3]

-For getting a value explicitly
+For getting a value explicitly:

 .. ipython:: python

    df.iloc[1,1]

-For getting fast access to a scalar (equiv to the prior method)
+For getting fast access to a scalar (equivalent to the prior method):

 .. ipython:: python